 Is there a cost for learners in applying for credit?

 There is no cost for learners to apply for or receive credit for learning circles.
-If for some reason you need an official College Unbound transcript It will cost $2.25 to $3.50, however College Unbound does not require that you purchase an official transcript.
+If for some reason you need an official College Unbound transcript, it will cost $2.25 to $3.50, but College Unbound does not require that you purchase an official transcript.

 How much more time does it take to facilitate a credit-bearing learning circle?